sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 /usr/local/cuda-11.7/extras/demo_suite/deviceQuery
 {% endhighlight %}

-# CUDA Minimal Installation
+## CUDA Minimal Installation

+# Repository and Package Dependancies as Overview

 ![CUDA: Repository and Package Dependancies](/assets/2022-06-07-cuda-repos.png)

+# Explained in Detail

-These `CUDA Packages` and `Proprietary:X11:Drivers` repositories are hosted on the `NVIDIA` server, whereas the `X11:Drivers:Video` repository is hosted on our `openSUSE Build Service`.
+These `CUDA Packages` and `Proprietary:X11:Drivers` repositories on the picture right above are hosted on the `NVIDIA` server, whereas the `X11:Drivers:Video` repository on the same picture is hosted on our `openSUSE Build Service`.

 What happens is that package `cuda` requires package `cuda-runtime` (both on `CUDA packages` repo), which again requires `cuda-drivers`.
 The last one is provided by our `nvidia-computeG06` package on `Proprietary:X11:Drivers` repository.
 It has higher priority than the `cuda-drivers` meta package from `CUDA Packages` repository, which would require in addition the display driver packages `x11-video-nvidiaG06` and `nvidia-glG06` with all kind of dependancies we would like to avoid for a `CUDA Minimal Installation`.
 Our `nvidia-computeG06` package on `Proprietary:X11:Drivers` requires `nvidia-open-gfxG06-kmp` package on `openSUSE Build Service` or `nvidia-gfxG06-kmp` package on `Proprietary:X11:Drivers` repository.
 But the former has a higher priority than the latter because of the repository priorities.
 Last but not least `kernel-firmware-nvidia-gsp` package is required by `nvidia-open-gfxG06-kmp`.

+Example for installation on SLE-15-SP4:

 ![Minimal CUDA: Zypper Install](/assets/2022-06-07-cuda-zypper-install-output.png)